selwynpolit/d9book/book/hooks.md

 ### Display additional information on custom entities

 There is a custom entity called a `www_document` and it has various bundles which need to be displayed on the entity view page.
-In this code I display the friendlier \"display name\" rather than the machine name (which is in the `$bundle` variable).
+In this code you can display the friendlier \"display name\" rather than the machine name (which is in the `$bundle` variable).

 Here is the code to do that from `www_document.module`: